PIH/pih-biometrics/README.md

 * GET /fingerprint/scan

-**Scan a fingerprint from a specific device by device id**
+**Scan a fingerprint from a specific device by device id** ** TODO: currently not implemented--engine always uses "first" scanner it finds if multiple present **
 * GET /fingerprint/scan?deviceId={deviceId}

 These services operate on the following object representations: